CP1401/Practicals/prac_07/README.md

 ## Use Docstrings

-For each of your functions, write a brief function **docstring**.
+For each of your functions from now on, write a brief function **docstring**.
 Docstrings, like all comments, should be written in the imperative mood, e.g., "Print" not "Prints".

-Here's a good example for a function that checks to see if a password is valid:
+Here's a good example docstring for a function that checks to see if a password is valid:

 ```python
 def is_valid_password(password):